AlexeyGorovoy/zeithalt/entity/corruption.md

 ### Corruption

 Corruption (CR) - potentially existential threat of mysterious origin.

-It's believe to be constantly "building up" under the surface of the island, resulting in an occasional violent CR Outburst.
+It's believed to be constantly "building up" under the surface of the island, resulting in occasional violent CR Outbursts.

 If not contained properly, it can result in an event called Corruption Fallout, covering vast areas, destroying everything it touches and making lands practically uninhabitable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4ODg2NDYwOF19
+eyJoaXN0b3J5IjpbNDg0NDQ4MThdfQ==
 -->